dustinpfister/blog_posts/_posts/threejs-animation-mixer.md

 layout: post
 categories: three.js
 id: 1060
-updated: 2023-07-13 13:08:21
+updated: 2023-07-13 13:27:55
-version: 1.1
+version: 1.2
 ---

-The animation mixer in threejs is what can be used to play animations for a given object.
+The [animation mixer in threejs](https://threejs.org/docs/#api/en/animation/AnimationMixer) is what can be used to play animations for a given object.
 There is however a whole lot of other classes and features that one will also need to be aware of even to just create a very basic hello world type example of this sort of thing.
+As such it should go without saying that this is one of the more advanced topics when it comes to using threejs, but still it is only so complex and I have found that once I have got a basic hello world style example up and running the more complex use case examples end up getting a whole lot easier to follow.

 <!-- more -->

+## Animation Mixer objects and what to know first

+This is a blog post on the use of Animation Mixer objects in the javaScript library known as threejs.
+If you are new to what these things are then you might want to start with some kind of [getting started type post on threejs](/2018/04/04/threejs-getting-started/), or maybe even on [client side javaScript in general](/2018/11/27/js-getting-started/).
+Even if you have a fair amount of experience with these topics you might still want to read up on a few topics before hand that are relevant to this topic of animation mixer objects.

+### The Vector3 class, and the position property of object3d class based objects

+I think that a good starting point for key frame tracks to use with a mixer would be to use vector key frame track objects.
+If you have no idea what these are that is okay as this will be covered in the very first example of the basic section.
+However I am still assuming that you know at least a thing or two about [Vector3 class objects](/2018/04/15/threejs-vector3/), and the [position property of object3d class based objects](/2022/04/04/threejs-object3d-position/) such as mesh objects.

+### Source Code is also up on Github

+The source code examples that I am writing about in this post can also be found in my [test threejs project](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-animation-mixer) up on Github.
+This is also where I have placed all the other source code examples for the [many other blog posts on threejs](/categories/three-js/) that I have wrote over the years.
+### Version Numbers Matter

+When I first wrote this blog post I was following the [r152 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md) that I set for myself.
+The major change here is the use of module type script tags over that of old school text/javaScript type tags.
+If you do not know what these means, sorry, getting into that is outside the scope of this post.
+In general though if you see the use of import at the top of the code examples, then module type tags are being used.

 ## 1 - Basic Examples of the Animation Mixer